Becoming a referee - step by step process

 Book Onto A Course

-Please note, the course must be booked on using the referee’s FAN number - not the parent's.
+Please note, while booking The FA Basic Referee Course, the course must be booked on using the referee’s FAN number - not the parent's.

 If you need help creating a fan for U18s, please view this guidance article.